mmfrenkel/log-database/README.md

 * `Insert`: All new records are inserted into the `memtable` component first.
 If the insertion results in the `memtable` exceeding a certain size, the `memtable`'s contents are added to a new file on disk called a segment.
 Because the key, value pairs are written to the segment via an in-order traversal, the keys in the file are sorted.

-* `Search`: When searching for the value for a specific key, the system first searches through the `memtable` for that key.
-If that key isn't found in the `memtable`, the system will search the `segments` in reverse chronological order.
+* `Search`: When searching for the value for a specific key, the system has support for two functionalities: (1) It may search linearly through the `memtable` for that key and if that key isn't found, search the `segments` in reverse chronological order.
 This ensures that the system will return the most recent value for a given key, if it exists in the system already.
+(2) The database system holds a hash map that maps hashed keys to the segment file their latest value is in.
+Although keeping the index updated has a small detriment for writes, it helps reads remarkably.
+For example, in option (1), the system must open and look through every `segment` before determining that a key doesn't exist in the system.
+However, in option (2), the system simply sees if the key is in the hash map, an `O(1)` operation.
+As a result, (2) is used by default.

 * `Delete`: If a record is selected for deletion, the program will first search for the key in the `memtable`.
 If found, it will mark the record with a `tombstone`, a unique value that the system recogizes as a deleted key.
 This is important, because the `segment` files are read-only; this means that even if a key was deleted from the `memtable` a previous entry for that key could persist in an older `segment`.
 Hence, the tombstone is important for alerting the system that the key should be removed from the system during the compaction step (see below).